RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-25-ansible-podman-containers-2.markdown

 https://kojipkgs.fedoraproject.org//packages/podman/1.2.0/24.dev.git0458daf.fc31/x86_64/podman-1.2.0-24.dev.git0458daf.fc31.x86_64.rpm.
 Be patient, this all will likely be in normal package repositories soon.
-* Even if I use AWX for this hobby stuff, remember it's upstream project, and break at any time and likely gets your dog pregnant.
-Use Tower for production.
+* Even if I use AWX for this hobby stuff, remember it's upstream project, and may break at any time and likely gets your dog pregnant.
+Use Ansible Tower for production.
 * I still need to understand selinux labels better for the exported volumes.
   It perhaps requires still some development effort.
-Hopefully it's user error :)
+Hopefully the problems are user errors :)
 * If you want to remove all above installed stuff, run
   ```ansible-playbook -i my-awx-host, -b -e container_state=absent run-awx.yml```